Posted by Jay Livingston

 As long as war is regarded as wicked, it will always have its fascination.
 When it is looked upon as vulgar, it will cease to be popular.
 (HT: Mark Kleiman)-----------

-* Years ago, Paul Krugman offered a similar explanation.
+* Years ago, Paul Krugman offered a similar explanation for the skyrocketing pay of those at the top.